What to do next

 Enquiry on results (EOR) procedure and fee

-Test takers have the option to have any or all sections of their test remarked if they are unhappy with the score awarded on their certificate.
+Test takers have the option to have any or all sections of their test remarked if they are unhappy with the score awarded on their Test Report Form.

 The process is called an Enquiry on Results (EOR) and the fee is £115.00.

 - Print and complete the EOR application form, filling in all necessary details.
 Please make it clear which sections of the test you wish to have remarked.
-Centre details can be found at the top of your Test Report Form (IELTS certificate) e.g. centre number and candidate number.
+Centre details can be found at the top of your Test Report Form e.g. centre number and candidate number.

 - You must make this request within six weeks of your test date - any requests made after this time period will not be accepted.

 - Make the payment of £115.00 online.
 You can also pay by credit/debit card in person at the office.

 - Upon receipt of your application, your exam papers will be sent to the British Council for remarking by a Senior Examiner.
 Your result will normally be available in 2 to 21 days, depending on several factors including the number of sections requested for remark.
 If you have not received a response after 28 days, please contact us.

 - You will receive an email and letter advising you of the decision from the British Council.

 What if a change is made to my results?

-You will be sent a new Test Report Form to us so that a new one can be issued showing the changes made.
+You will be required to return your original Test Report Form to us so that a new one can be issued showing the changes made.
 You will be refunded the £115.00 enquiry fee within approximately 10 working days.

 What if there is no change to my results?